yamnikov-oleg/projektor/README.md

 ## Usage

 Start ```projektor``` from console.
 Best practice would be to bind the command to a key shortcut (e.g. ```Super+Q```) using some utility.

-* Navigate through launch entries using mouse wheel or arrow keys.
-* Use top text box for searching.
-* Press enter or double-click an entry to launch it.
-* Start typing a path to navigate file system.
-* Press Tab to insert selected entry's command line into the text box.
-* Type any command line then select appropriate launch entry to execute the command.
-* Press escape, click outside the window or start ```projektor``` again to close projektor window.